nrjphwe/QE-programs/README.md

 # QE-Programs
-Connect to your Raspberry Pi via SSH the Clone this repo: git clone https://github.com/nrjphwe/QE-Programs
+Connect to your Raspberry Pi via SSH, then Clone this repo: git clone https://github.com/nrjphwe/QE-Programs

 Then do: CD QE-programs and ./QE-install